MOANA IMPACT STUDIO

 Lead: Oscar Lederman | Co-investigator: Tasi Tevaga A, Goode E, Moors-Mailei A, Peacock, Y.

-A health equity project evaluating cardiovascular risks and community-led prevention strategies for Pasifika communities.Say Our Names
+A health equity project evaluating cardiovascular risks and community-led prevention strategies for Pasifika communities.Say Our Names (Mar 2024 – Dec 2024)

 Funder: UTS Strategic Collaboration Seed Funding

-Lead: Dr Zozan Balci | Co-investigator: Amanda Moors-Mailei, Dr Elaine Laforteza, Lucia Bautista, Rodrigo Perez Toledo. -
+Lead: Dr Zozan Balci | Co-investigator: Dr Elaine Laforteza, Amanda Moors-Mailei, Lucia Bautista, Rodrigo Perez Toledo.WORKSHOPS

 Highlights

-Co-founder of Australian Pasifika Educators Network (APEN)
+Co-Founders of the Australian Pasifika Educators Network (APEN)

-Cultural Competency Workshops with schools and institutions
+Cultural Competency Workshops for schools and institutions

 Thinking about working with us?